KyleM73/human-robot-collision-RL/README.md

 **this module was tested with python 3.9.7**

-if using a virtul env (conda, venv, etc.), create an environment with python>=3.8
+- if using a virtul env (conda, venv, etc.), create an environment with python>=3.8. to check python version, in the terminal run

-in the terminal:
-    'python -V'
+    python -V
-if the result is not greater than 3.8.x -> everywhere this guide says 'python'

-replace 'python' with 'python3.x' for x = 8 or x = 9
+if the result is not greater than 3.8.x, then everywhere where guide says 'python,' replace 'python' with 'python3.x' for x = 8 or x = 9.

-from outermost folder (/human_robot_collision_RL),
+- from outermost folder (/human_robot_collision_RL), run

-    'pip install -e .'
+    pip install -e .

-this will create the 'human_robot_collision_RL.egg-info' folder make sure that the libraries in setup.py are installed in the terminal: to verify,
+this will build the module
+make sure that the libraries in setup.py are installed in the terminal: to verify,